-- Only trained personnel should have access to, operate, or service the printer. - Dispense position of the media, top, front or dropped into a tub. - Mounting of the printer to the kiosk. - Printer Power Requirements. - Interface between the host computer and the printer. - Media Handing The design of the kiosk should consider the type of media to be used: roll or fan-fold media; the appropriate media dispensing system; the location of the media in the kiosk relative to the printer; and the overall size of the media package (roll diameter or stack height). - Operator access for loading, cleaning and service. - The printer's user interface for status lights and also access to view and press the feed button while observing the status light for media loading, setup, and servicing the printer. - Space to open, clean the print head or remove jams and replace the print head. - The media path between the printer and media (roll or fan-fold). - Access to the mounting hardware in order to service or replace the printer. - Ambient Lighting and external light sources which can affect printer's behavior. - Keeping the printer cool and free from dust.
+- Only trained personnel should have access to, operate, or service the printer. - Dispense position of the media, top, front or dropped into a tub. - Mounting of the printer to the kiosk. - Printer Power Requirements. - Interface between the host computer and the printer. - Media Handing The design of the kiosk should consider the type of media to be used: roll or fan-fold media; the appropriate media dispensing system; the location of the media in the kiosk relative to the printer; and the overall size of the media package (roll diameter or stack height).

+- Operator access for loading, cleaning and service. - The printer's user interface for status lights and also access to view and press the feed button while observing the status light for media loading, setup, and servicing the printer. - Space to open, clean the print head or remove jams and replace the print head. - The media path between the printer and media (roll or fan-fold). - Access to the mounting hardware in order to service or replace the printer. - Ambient Lighting and external light sources which can affect printer's behavior. - Keeping the printer cool and free from dust.

-3.7.1 Environmental Considerations
+3.8.1 Environmental Considerations

-Unless specified differently in the operator's manual or in the product specification sheet, the operating environment for Microcom printers is listed below.
+The operating environment for Microcom printers is listed below.

-- Relative humidity: 10-85% non-condensing - Operation Temperature: 40° to 104° F (5° to 40° C)
+- Relative humidity: 10-85% non-condensing

+- Operation Temperature: 40° to 104° F (5° to 40° C)

-3.7.2 Printer Mounting Orientations
+3.8.2 Printer Mounting Orientations